This page provides advice for workers in the energy sector and in relation to the COVID-19 outbreak.

 Most of you working in the energy sector are likely to be critical to the delivery of the COVID-19 response irrespective of their formal role.

 Keeping power supplied in the form of gas and electricity is absolutely essential hence the designation of many energy workers as key workers.

 Where critical services need to be maintained it may, at times, be necessary for some staff to move to work flexibly, carry out other duties or work in different locations.

 Some contracts will already have some flexibility clauses within them but if not, any proposed changes should always be agreed beforehand with individuals and your UNISON branch.
 Employees should not suffer any detriment in pay and conditions for the period of any temporary changes that are introduced.

-Where staff are being asked to work flexibly, carry out other duties or work in a different location (other than home) initially volunteers should be sought and appropriate training and personal protective equipment always provided if required.
+Where staff are being asked to work flexibly, carry out other duties or work in a different location (other than home) initially volunteers should be sought, and appropriate training and personal protective equipment always provided.

 Employees who agree to undertake a different role should suffer no financial detriment and continue to be paid at their usual contracted rate, or a higher rate if that was in place for the role performed.